Ljungwaldh/First-Milestone-Project/README.md

 ## Acknowledgements

+My mentor Anthony Ngene has been of great support in suggesting ideas such as a carousel for my testimonial section

 ### Disclaimer

-This website is purely for educational purposes
+This website is purely for educational purposes, as part of the curriculum of the Full-Time Full-Stack Development Program at the Code Institute